 Once you are ready to fully enjoy your day and totally plug out, Santa Marta’s surroundings have heaps of activities on offer.
 There are many beautiful beaches, towns and villages within close proximity that you can’t miss!

 The closest, easily accessible and most popular are Playa Blanca, Playa Cristal and Taganga.
 You can access all of them by bus, taxi, or boat, which will make a great day out.

 You can also take a day trip to Minca.
 Or even better – stay in Minca for the weekend, hike in the mountains, and participate in the Cacao ceremony.
-Actually you could easily spend a week in Minca, specially in Casas Viejas hostel where the views are to die for and the internet speed is great!
+Actually, you could easily spend a week in Minca, especially in Casas Viejas hostel where the views are to die for and the internet speed is great!

 If you want to enjoy some of the most incredible beaches in Colombia – Tayrona National Park is only an hour bus ride away.
 You can also visit some of its beaches by boat for a day trip.

 And once you have explored all the nearby attractions, you will be able to take a 2 or 3 days trip to La Guajira to visit Cabo de la Vela and Punta Gallinas, or spend a couple of days in Palomino, the hippiest beach town in Colombia.

 With so many ways to switch off, you might find it hard to come back to your desk.
 But there are great hostels and coworking spaces in Santa Marta where you will be able to work without distractions for a very affordable price.

 Santa Marta has great co-living and co-working options